0x4n3/CoDAT/README.md

 * CoDAT can be refactored to monitor basic blocks and pseudocode similar to how IDA syncs function prototype signatures with disassembled opcodes.

-# Biographies

-## Dr. Paul Attie

-Paul Attie is a Professor of Computer Science at Augusta University.
-He received a Ph.D. in Computer Science from the University of Texas at Austin in 1995.

-Paul's research is in software engineering, formal methods, and distributed computing.
-He is currently interested in methods for the effective documentation and analysis of code.
-He also works on devising efficient methods for specifying, designing, and reasoning about the behavior of large distributed and concurrent software systems.
-In particular, he showed that the safety, liveness, and deadlock-freedom of large concurrent programs can be established by reasoning about small sets (2 or 3) of component processes at a time, thereby avoiding state-explosion.

-Paul has previously held faculty positions at Florida International University, Northeastern University, and the American University of Beirut.
-He was also a Visiting Scientist and Research Affiliate at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).

-## Mr. Nathaniel Oh

-Mr. Oh has over 10 of experience working in cybersecurity in both industry and academia settings.
-Mr. Oh currently is pursuing his PhD in Computer and Cyber Sciences at Augusta University while working as a Vulnerability Research SETA for ARPA-H. Prior to pursuing his doctorate, Mr. Oh worked as a Senior Cybersecurity Professional at Tyler Technologies where he assisted clients in securing their network and assessed their production binaries and environments.
-Mr. Oh has given technical talks and has taught advanced computer science and cyber security concepts to both industry professionals and academic peers.

-Mr. Oh has earned over 115 certifications in fields ranging from computer science, cybersecurity, and machine learning.
-He holds certifications from several industry leaders such as Microsoft, Cisco, IBM, CompTIA and OffSec.
-His certifications include the OSCE3, CASP+, CCNA, and many more.

-Mr. Oh holds a Bachelor of Science degree in Applied Mathematics from American Military University and an Associate of Science degree in Mathematics from Anne Arundel Community College.

-## Mr. Anas Obeidat

-Anas Obeidat is a seasoned software engineer with over 13 years of experience specializing in Java tools and technologies.
-He currently serves as a Senior Developer at Avanos Medical, focusing on the EtQ Reliance framework since March 2020.
-Anas has a strong background in both front and backend development, expertly handling Java, Python, JavaScript, HTML, CSS, and various databases such as Oracle, DB2, SQL Server, and MySQL.

-His educational background includes a Master’s Degree in Computer Science from MUM University, obtained between 2010 and 2013, and earlier studies at Jami'at Al-Balqa Al-Tatbiqiyya, where he earned both his BSc and another Master's in Computer Science by 2009.
-Currently, Anas is pursuing his PhD in Computer and Cyber Sciences at Augusta University.

-Previously, Anas has demonstrated significant impact in roles such as a Web Developer at Excellence through Quality (EtQ), where he improved the EtQ Reliance system, and a Senior Developer at United Airlines, where he developed solutions for merging applications in the Safety and Security department using the EtQ Reliance framework.

-His technical expertise is complemented by strong problem-solving skills, evident from his successful development and deployment of a CRM system for telemarketing companies, which led to a notable increase in lead conversion rates from 20% to 60%.
-Anas is also proficient in Agile and Scrum methodologies, ensuring timely and effective project delivery.

-Anas is certified as a Sun Certified Web Component Developer (SCWCD) and a Sun Certified Programmer for the Java 2 Platform (SCJP), underscoring his deep knowledge and expertise in the field.
-His professional journey reflects a commitment to excellence and a deep understanding of technological solutions that enhance business operations and user experiences.

 # Installation

 ## Step 1: Access the Plugin Repository